blackdante101/smart-money-deposit-and-withdrawals/README.txt

 ## Smart Money Wallet
-a solidity smart contract that accounts to deposit money and make withdrawals to same address or another
+A Solidity smart contract that allows accounts to deposit money and make withdrawals to the same address or another.